Super Bowl XXVII: Fourth quarter

 One of the more memorable moments of the game came after the Cowboys had built a 35-point lead.
-Buffalo QB Frank Reich lost a fumble while being sacked by Cowboys lineman Jim Jeffcoat.
-Dallas tackle Leon Lett picked up the ball with no one in front of him, appeared ready to score on a 64-yard touchdown return.
-As Lett started to showboat just before crossing the goal line, a hustling Buffalo wide receiver Don Beebe ran Lett down from behind and stripped Lett of the ball just before he crossed the goal line, as the ball rolled out of the end zone for a touchback.
-Lett would redeem himself when he sacked Reich to end Super Bowl XXVII and to give the Cowboys their first championship since 1978.
-After the game, in an otherwise dejected Buffalo locker room, Buffalo owner Ralph Wilson went straight to Beebe and thanked him for his hustle and perseverance.
+Cowboys defensive end Jim Jeffcoat strip-sacked Reich, and Lett picked up the ball with no one in front of him, appearing ready to score on a 64-yard fumble return, but Beebe ran a showboating Lett down from behind and stripped him of the ball just before he crossed the goal line, as the ball rolled out of the end zone for a touchback.
+Lett would redeem himself when he sacked Reich to end the game and give the Cowboys their first championship title since 1978.
+After the game, in an otherwise dejected Buffalo locker room, Bills owner Ralph Wilson went straight to Beebe and thanked him for his hustle and perseverance.

 Smith was the top rusher of the game, rushing for 108 yards and a touchdown, while also catching 6 passes for 27 yards.
 Irvin was the Cowboys' leading receiver with 6 receptions for 114 yards and 2 touchdowns.
 Novacek added 7 receptions for 72 yards and a touchdown.
 Lett recorded a sack, a fumble recovery, and 2 forced fumbles.

 Reich and Kelly combined for 22 out of 38 completions for 276 yards and a touchdown, but also threw 4 interceptions.
 Thomas, who gained 2,113 combined rushing and receiving yards during the season, was held to just 29 combined rushing and receiving yards in the game.
 Reed was the Bills' top receiver with 8 receptions for 152 yards.
 Bills running back Kenneth Davis was their leading rusher with 86 yards.
 Davis also caught 3 passes for 16 yards and returned a kickoff for 21 yards, giving him 123 total yards.